Danylo Pika

-Pika became the assistant director to Mykola Mykhailov in the Combined Kiev Bandurist Capella.
-In 1941 he was mobilised to the front where he died in the first weeks of battle.
+Pika became the assistant director to Mykola Mykhailov in the Kyiv Bandurist Capella.
+In 1941 he was mobilized to the front where he died in the first weeks of battle.

 Pika was one of the stronger players in the Capella.
 He performed in a bandura quartet with Serhiy Minialo, Yakiv Kladovyj and O. Kostetsky and recorded a Hopak (his arrangement), "Stukalka" (his arrangement) and "Kucheriava Kateryna" in 1937.
 The Capella also recorded his arrangement of "Vziav by ya banduru" with Ivan Patorzhynsky in 1937 and Hrechanyky.
 "Oj hop ty-ny-ny" often accredited to Pika is marked as being arranged by Lysenko-Kropovnytsky and conducted by Pika in 1939.